In-Context Compositional Q-Learning for Offline Reinforcement Learning: Experiments

 \subsection{Environments and Datasets}

 We evaluate our method on a diverse set of continuous control benchmarks from the D4RL suite~\citep{fu2020d4rl}, which includes three types of offline reinforcement learning environments:

-\textbf{Mujoco tasks} (e.g., \texttt{HalfCheetah-Medium}) are standard locomotion environments based on MuJoCo~\citep{todorov2012mujoco}, featuring smooth dynamics and dense rewards.
+\textbf{MuJoCo tasks} (e.g., \texttt{HalfCheetah-Medium}) are standard locomotion environments based on MuJoCo~\citep{todorov2012mujoco}, featuring smooth dynamics and dense rewards.
 These tasks are commonly used to assess sample efficiency and stability.

 \textbf{Adroit tasks} (e.g., \texttt{Pen-Human}) involve high-dimensional dexterous manipulation using a 24-DoF robotic hand.
-The action spaces are complex and the demonstrations are collected from human teleoperation or imitation, making them more challenging due to limited action coverage and sparse rewards.
+The action spaces are complex and the datasets are collected from human demonstration or behavior imitation, making them challenging due to limited action coverage.

 \textbf{Kitchen tasks} (e.g., \texttt{Kitchen-Complete}) are long-horizon goal-conditioned tasks that require solving compositional subtasks (e.g., turning on lights, opening cabinets).
 These tasks emphasize multi-stage behavior and compositional reasoning.